couchbaselabs/node-ottoman/api/README.md

 - REST Api for Travel-Sample Application.
 - The application must store hotels, flight and airports information.
-- Provide the authorization using a Json Web Token
 - Couchbase will be the system of record.

 ### Data Model

 The flexiblity and dynamic nature of a NOSQL Document Database and JSON simplifies building the data model.
-For the travel sample application we will use four types of objects, and we'll define those in specific modules in the node application.
+For the travel sample application we will use three types of objects, and we'll define those in specific modules in the node application.

 - airports
 - flightPaths
 - hotels
-- users

 The source code is organized by each module in a folder under the root of the application, a module defines REST endpoints, and the data model of a resource.
 The data model is defined in `.model.ts` by the schema and model, and case of endpoints are defined in `.controller.ts`.
 Let's walk through the code starting with the `hotels` module.

 ### Hotel Model